ethamck/website/content/weblog/2024-08-26-zola-in-five-minutes/index.md

 [There's another way to do this](https://keats.github.io/tera/docs#include), without direct inheritance, but using it is mutually exclusive with `{% extends %}` and I find it less elegant.
 For me, it needlessly increases verbosity.

-I write my `index.html` with all the boilerplate layout information that every page needs to have, then for sections implement a custom listing that changes based on how deep the post is in the year.

-Zola does, I forfeit, have many niceties that have let me create a truly static page where others would resort to client-side JavaScript.

-With that said, these are more or less [buried in the documentation](https://getzola.org/documentation/templates/pages-sections), and even in that page, it's all just explained with code comments.
-The same goes for implementing taxonomies, probably the best way I've seen to implement post tagging, which is also terribly onboarded.
+Once you get past all of that, Zola has some incredible features [buried in the documentation](https://getzola.org/documentation/templates/pages-sections) and all explained with code comments.
+For example, taxonomies; the best way I've seen to implement post tagging.

 A taxonomy is basically a collection of collections, so on a page's front matter you might have